With the help of Fabrice Muamba, we handed in

 teach all children life-saving skills and raising this issue with

 Education Minister, Elizabeth Truss.
+We also gained

-Join the fight across the UK
+The fight across the UK

 Since handing in the petition and hundreds of emails being sent to